getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 #### Installing Jira with Sentry

 {% capture __alert_content -%}
-Sentry owner or manager permissions, and Jira admin permissions are required to install this integration.
+Sentry organization owner or manager permissions, and Jira admin permissions are required to install this integration.
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"